GurKeinan/Causal-Inference-Project-Effect-of-Age-on-Graduating/README.md

 python propensity_score_matching.py
 python doubly_robust.py

 3. For a comprehensive analysis, run the Jupyter notebooks in the following order with the DATA_PATH variable correctly specified to point to the output of step 1.
+In the notebook 'Estimating Average Effects.ipynb', one needs to change the variable 'PATH_TO_ESTIMATION_METHODS' to the directory where the methods files are located.
    - `Exploration and Common Support.ipynb`
    - `Comparing Classifiers and Important Features.ipynb`
    - `Estimating Average Effects.ipynb`